-Other types of location data can be accommodated, for example, by including the lc column where all lc = "G" for GPS data.
-In this case, measurement error in the GPS locations is assumed to have a standard deviation of 0.1 x Argos class 3 locations (approximately 30 m).
+Other non-Argos location data types can be accommodated by foieGras including GPS, processed light-level geolocations, acoustic telemetry, coded VHF telemetry etc. These can be specified by modifying the lc column.
+In the case of GPS data, all lc = "G" and measurement error in the GPS locations is assumed to have a standard deviation of 0.1 x Argos class 3 locations (approximately 30 m).
 If location standard errors exist, these can be added by appending the columns lonerr and laterr to the data (see the Overview vignette for further details).
+Other data types are classified as “General” and rely on user inputs.

 2.2 | State-space model fitting - fit_ssm

-State-space models are fit using fit_ssm.
-When fitting a SSM to location data, the type of data is automatically detected from the location quality class designations that are typical of Argos data and that can be added to the data by the researcher for other types of location data.
-Based on the location quality classes and optional information on measurement errors contained in the data, an appropriate measurement error model is selected for each observation (Jonsen et al., 2020).
-This capability can allow different tracking data types, such as Argos and GPS, to be combined in a single input data frame and to be fit in a single state-space model.
+State-space models are fit using the function fit_ssm.
+Based on the inputs to lc and optional information on measurement errors outlined above, an appropriate error model is automatically selected for each observation (Jonsen et al., 2020).
+This capability allows different tracking data types, such as Argos and GPS, to be combined in a single input data frame and to be fit in a single SSM.

 There are a large number of arguments that can be set in fit_ssm, and these are explained in the documentation.
-We focus only the essential arguments here:
+We focus on the essential arguments here:

 data the input data structured as described in 2.1